 Frequently Asked Questions (FAQs)

-Is an air fryer cheaper than a smart oven?
+5. Is an air fryer cheaper to run than a smart oven?

-Can a smart oven replace an air fryer?
+6. Can a smart oven completely replace an air fryer?

 Final Verdict

-Choose the appliance that aligns with how you actually cook — not just what looks impressive on the counter.
+The best appliance is the one that matches how you actually cook — not just what looks impressive on your counter.
+Explore more smart kitchen comparisons at TechToTable to choose appliances that truly fit your cooking style.